Threat of EU oil ban already costing Russia

 "Of course we can go further," he said, but the measures so far "have been strong and have been working".

-"They [the Russians] have done a lot since 2014 [when Russia first invaded Ukraine] to shield themselves [from EU and US sanctions] and yet we have come through and inflicted a lot of harm," Gasman said.
+"They [the Russians] have done a lot since 2014 [when Russia first invaded Ukraine] to shield themselves [from EU and US sanctions] and yet we have come through and inflicted a lot of harm," Grasmann said.

 Going further